matthewwithanm/django-html5boilerplate/README.markdown

 <dl>
 	<dt>GA_TRACKING_CODE</dt>
-	<dd>A default tracking code to use for the `google_analytics` template tag.
+	<dd>A default tracking code to use for the <code>googleanalytics</code>
+		template tag.
 If this is set, you can use the template tag without arguments.</dd>
 	<dt>JQUERY_SOURCES</dt>
-	<dd>A list of sources that jQuery can be found at, in the order in which
+	<dd>A list of sources that the `loadjquery` tag should use.</dd>
-		they should be tried.
-If this is set, you can use the `load_query` tag without arguments.</dd>
 	<dt>HTML5_BOILERPLATE_STATIC_PREFIX</dt>
-	<dd>A prefix to be used for the bundled media urls.
+	<dd>A prefix to be used for the bundled static file urls.
 By default, the
 		template will use "/static/html5boilerplate/".</dd>
 </dl>